Design for change

 How can the creative industry and maker community help solve humanitarian challenges in a refugee camp?

 How can you help humanitarian innovation lab LATRA?
-Are you a designer, teacher or creative with ideas that can contribute to humanitarian challenges?
+Are you a designer, maker, tinkerer with ideas that can contribute to humanitarian challenges?
 Do you want to contribute by making design, technology and sustainability accessible to refugee communities?
 Join us and contribute your skills to improve lives in a refugee camp.

 - Better Shelter Hack, digital fabrication to build anything from Home To Furniture

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 770063.
+SySTEM 2020 has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 788317.